AashiDutt/LLM-Eval/experiments/exp3_hinting/README.md

 | **Group 3** | `full` | All models revealed | Full transparency |
 | **Group 4** | `none` | No hints (blind) | Baseline control |

+> **Note**: Group 4 (`none`) is essentially **Experiment 2** - it uses the same blind judgment protocol with no model identity hints.
+The judgments are reused from Experiment 2's results.

 ## Main Metrics Comparison

+We compared the four hinting groups across key fairness metrics.
+Best column indicates which group performs best for each metric (lower is better for all metrics).

 | Metric | Group 1 (Self) | Group 2 (Competitors) | Group 3 (Full) | Group 4 (Blind) | Best |
 |--------|----------------|----------------------|----------------|-----------------|------|